fadyat/ITMO-PROBLEMS/English/V semester/README.md

 #### Exercise 10

+StackOverflow question

+---

 Here is mine [interesting question](https://stackoverflow.com/questions/74404104/how-to-handle-linked-models) from StackOverflow.

 #### Exercise 11

+Cover letter for a job application

+---

 Here is my [cover letter](docs/cl.pdf) to the TikTok company.